SaladTechnologies/salad-kitchen-docs/content/docs/faq/Compatibility/78-is-my-machine-compatible-with-salad.md

 and fluctuate.

-In addition to the GPU, containers require at least 8GB of memory (RAM) and 70GB of free storage space, as well as a 15 megabit per second internet connection in both uplodad and download.
+In addition to the GPU, containers require at least 8GB of memory (RAM) and 70GB of free storage space, as well as a 15 megabit per second internet connection in both upload and download.

 For best performance while Chopping, we recommend **NVIDIA GPUs 3080 and later with a minimum of 16 GB of RAM and 8 GB of VRAM**